Ocean Simulation with FFT and WebGPU

 I was also inspired by existing work on the subject by Popov72 and Acerola that made the math behind the ocean simulation less intimidating.

-FFT-based ocean simulations are quite popular and you came accross one if you ever watched Titanic:
+FFT-based ocean simulations are quite popular and you came across one if you ever watched Titanic:

 Titanic Ocean